ahmedzaydan/HR-Management-Website/README.md

    You should now be able to interact with the HR Management Website locally on your machine.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Technologies Used

-- Front-end: HTML, CSS, JavaScript
+- Front-end: HTML, CSS, JavaScript, AJAX
 - Back-end: Django
 - Database: SQLite